ArchAngelAries/TagScribeR/README.md

 - BLIP-2 integration (Integrate Blip-2 and Blip-2 settings to auto generate captions to text fields and save generated captions to new text files named after target images) (CPU Only based currently)

+- Image Editing (Added an Image Editing Widget powered by OpenCV/cv2 for image editing, current image editing features are rotation and resizing, plan to add more soon)

 **To do list:**

-- [ ] **Image Editing suite** (Add Image Editing widget with batch functions to edit/manage/delete/crop/resize/adjust brightness/contrast/hue/color/etc)
+- [ ] **Image Editing suite** (complete Image Editing widget with batch functions to edit/manage/delete/crop/resize/adjust brightness/contrast/hue/color/etc)

 - [ ] **Settings** (A widget/tab for users to customize the look/style/feel of the UI/UX, theme/color/etc, and hardware settings where the user can choose what backend settings the program will use for their Blip-2 functions CPU Only/Nvidia CUDA/AMD Directml, other settings as necessarry or as things evolve) (Note: I am on a Win 11 AMD 7900xt machine, so I might not have the hardware to develop the CUDA backend on my own)